 You will specialise further in your academic training and spend a semester on a work placement within a leading and dynamic agricultural or agrifood enterprise.

 You will select from a range of tailored modules to provide you with the skills needed for your future career.
-These will support your Final Year Project Thesis, a 20 ECTS project within NUI Galway research groups (e.g, of the Ryan Institute) or a research placement at Teagasc or other leading agri-institutions in Ireland and globally.
+These will support your Final Year Project Thesis, a 20 ECTS project within University of Galway research groups (e.g, of the Ryan Institute) or a research placement at Teagasc or other leading agri-institutions in Ireland and globally.
 The taught 4th year module options include:

 • Advanced Livestock Science